 We have been conditioned by the media to expect perfection to the point that we are uncomfortable around anyone who “looks different” than the ideal we carry in our heads!

 That is damaging to our own self-esteem and it leads to judging others unfairly.
 Our expectations regarding appearance are totally ridiculous and it is about time we recognize that and put them aside.

-end up spending so much time on that they end up
+appearance end up spending so much time on that they

 Do you know anyone who is not insecure about at least some small imperfection of their appearance?
 How many are satisfied with who they are and what they look like?
 Are you at your ideal weight – and if not – are you beating yourself up continually thinking it is “your fault”.